artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2_25-26/README.md

 ## Basic use of the *Ripes Pipelined Processor*
+The following video shows the demo presented in class on how to use the Ripes processor: [RipesProcessorDemo](https://youtu.be/ZvwZP8gnR1Y).

 Follow the next steps to test a program in the Ripes Pipelined Processor:

 1. Start the Ripes simulator.